-3.2.31.2 A fire monitor may be remotely or locally operated.
+3.2.31.2 A fire monitor may be remotely or locally started and operated.
 Remotely started monitors shall be arranged so that they cannot cause injury or block escape routes when operated.
-Any remotely operated monitor shall have local manual override control.
+Any remotely operated monitor shall be provided with local manual override control.

-3.2.31.3 The monitor shall be provided with an access far removed from the unit protected area and so located as to protect a person from the effects of heat radiated by the fire, unless the monitor is started only automatically/remotely.
+3.2.31.3 The monitor shall be provided with an access far removed from the unit protected area and so located as to protect an operator from the effects of heat radiated by the fire, unless the monitor is started only automatically/remotely.

-3.2.31.4 Each monitor shall have sufficient movement horizontally and vertically in order to permit the monitor to cover the complete area of protection.
+3.2.31.4 Each monitor shall have sufficient movement horizontally and vertically in order to permit the monitor to cover the FPU complete area of protection.
 Monitors shall be provided with locking devices.